zpaolo11x/Arcadeflow-AM-Theme/README.md

 This results in a very smooth yet fast to load blurred background.
 I prepared some xnview scripts you can use for the conversion.

 ** Previous versions history **

+*v 1.2*

+- Scrolling game title when the title size is too big to fit the screen
+- If you go "up" from the first row you enter the "Filters" menu
+- If you go "down" from the second row the scrollbar highlights and you can jump screens faster
+- Improved scrolling speed on some systems
+- Added a splash screen at startup

 *v 1.1*